szykozlowski/WikipediaGame/README.md

 # WikipediaGame

-This website is currently not deployed but there are instructions of how to download, install and run it on your own machine.
+This website is currently not deployed but there are instructions below of how to download, install and run it on your own machine.

 ## Installation

-(these instructions should work under Gnu/Linux and Macos)
+(these instructions should work under GNU/Linux and Macos)

 Prerequisites: Python